I'm the creator of Franchise Prep Academy,.

 I did it the WRONG way.
 I think most people do it the wrong way.
 I'll tell you about that when we're together too so you don't make the same mistakes I made.
 Fortunately for me, it all worked out.

-16 years later I successfully sold my School of Rock franchise and now I spend my time helping others who want to pursue a career in franchising with a focus on success and lifelong happiness.
+16 years later I successfully sold my School of Rock franchise and now I spend my time helping others who want to pursue owning their own business with a focus on success and lifelong happiness.

 Input your text in this area